burkeamy/burgerLogger/README.md

 # burgerLogger

+Burger logger app using Express, Handlebars, ORM,  MYSQL and Node

-Record your favorite burger and devour it
+Log your favorite burgers and devour them!